alshdavid/BorrowScript/specification/borrow-checker.md

 # Borrow Checker

-TypeScript BC includes a borrow checker using descriptive operators to indicate the movement of ownership
+BorrowScript includes a borrow checker using descriptive operators to indicate the movement of ownership

 ## Operators